Note: process status (other than running) is system dependent.

 capacity.
 So, if the pipe is filled, XSB will hang waiting for shell/5 to finish and shel/5 will wait for XSB to consume data

 from the pipe.
-Thus, use spawn_process/5
+Thus, use spawn_process/5 for any kind of

 significant data exchange between external processes and XSB.